Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Location/DisplayDeviceLocation/readme.md

 ## How to use the sample

-Select an autopan mode, then use the buttons to start and stop location display.
+Select an autopan mode, then use the button to start and stop location display.

 ## How it works